scott-carrion/c-template/README.md

 # c-template
 Template repository for C/C++ projects

-COPYRIGHT (c) 2020 SCOTT CARLOS CARRION.
-DO NOT DISTRIBUTE WITHOUT EXPRESS PERMISSION
+COPYRIGHT (c) 2020 Scott Carlos Carrion.
+See LICENSE.txt for use and distribution permissions